-PAGE STATUS: After eight years of study, I have only recently realized that Phi as the Golden Ratio or Divine Proportion is a mathematical Expression of Universal Intelligence is a subject worthy of an entire page because it is at the very heart of all esoteric symbolism.
+PAGE STATUS: After eight years of study, I have only recently realized this subject is worthy of an entire page because it is at the very heart of all esoteric symbolism.
 As a result of this narrowing of the focus, I can now begin to expand this page.

 “The Great Pyramid, that monument to spirituality that the Agashan Teachers hold in such high esteem, is built according to the principles of Pi and Phi.”

 Geometry has two great treasures: one is the Theorem of Pythagoras; the other, the division of a line into extreme and mean ratio.
 The first we may compare to a measure of gold; the second we may name a precious jewel.

 Like God, the Divine Proportion is always similar to itself.